deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

 Use a good vocabulary card deck for Anki.
 -

-I recommend downloading and using [A Frequency Dictionary of German_.apkg](https://github.com/deduke-men-a-selanna/angel/raw/5629636d776de47d70176af865f462fc5a0685b1/A%20Frequency%20Dictionary%20of%20German_.apkg).
+I recommend downloading and importing [A Frequency Dictionary of German_.apkg](https://github.com/deduke-men-a-selanna/angel/raw/5629636d776de47d70176af865f462fc5a0685b1/A%20Frequency%20Dictionary%20of%20German_.apkg).
 This file is located in this repository.
 * The direction of learning is German -> English.
 This can be changed, if necessary.
 * This deck is a slightly changed variant of [this deck](https://ankiweb.net/shared/info/912352287).
 * The following changes have been made: